Have you seen the clouds of starlings on Blackpool Piers, the Tower and the beach?

 The Starlings future is not as bright as it once might have been.

-The annual RSPB Big Garden Birdwatch has revealed that Starling numbers have declined by a huge 80% in the 30 years that they’ve been conducting the survey and collecting results.
+The annual RSPB Big Garden Birdwatch has revealed that Starling numbers have declined by a huge 80%.
+That’s over the 30 years they’ve been conducting the survey and collecting results.

 Only 15% of juvenile birds make it to the end of their first year of life.